SnappyJumper/Weekly-Creche-Food-Budget-Calculator/README.md

     - The input messages give clear instructions on what type of input is expected each time.

-    - Color is used to highlight important information about the input.

 * As a user, I want to receive feedback about the data I entered so I know it was accepted.

     - Each input informs you when the data entered was accepted or if it wasn't it alerts you and gives you the opportunity to enter it again.